tengstrand/lein-polylith/readme.md

 As you can see, the function in the *interface* delegates to the actual implementation, which lives in another namespace.

 What you often do is to delegate calls to other namespaces in the component to keep the interface clean and tidy.
-But there are no restrictions here, it’s up to you how to arrange the code the way you want and you are free to put all the code in the interface namespace if that is what you think is best.
+There are no restrictions here, it’s up to you how to arrange the code the way you want and you are free to put all the code in the interface namespace if that is what you think is best.
 Most often you will have hundreds of lines of code in a component and then it’s best to just delegate.

 Interfaces are there for a reason and they solve a number of problems:
 * Guarantee isolation for each component by only exposing the interface.